-A contract consists of a legally binding agreement or promise between parties and it can be either written or oral, though some contracts must be written such as those involving real estate.
-The agreement must be voluntary and be made by competent parties.
-The promise or agreement must be supported by an exchange of something of value; e.g. goods or services and this exchange must be legal.
+A contract consists of a legally binding agreement or promise between parties.
+The agreement must be voluntary and made by competent parties.
+The promise or agreement must be supported by an exchange of something of value (e.g., goods or services).
+This exchange must be legal.

 Parts of a Contract

-A contract must be made up of certain elements to be considered legal:
+A contract must have certain elements to be considered legal:

-- Competent Parties – Certain parties would not be considered competent to enter into a contract including, minors & those found to be mentally incapacitated.
+- Certain parties would not be considered competent to enter into a contract.
+Examples include minors and those found to be mentally incapacitated.

-- Acceptance – The terms of the contract must be agreed upon mutually.
-An offer is made, understood by both parties and accepted.
-Both parties must agree to the same thing and this is sometimes referred to as “a meeting of the minds”.
+- Both parties must agree to the same thing.
+This is sometimes referred to as “a meeting of the minds.”

-- Consideration – Each party must gain something through the contract.
-If one party agrees to do something they must gain something in return.
-(Note: This "gain" can be very small: the requirement is generally satisfied if the other party is required to do anything under the contract.)
+- This "gain" can be very small.
+The requirement is generally satisfied if the other party is required to do anything under the contract.

-Breach of Contract - A Breach of Contract occurs when one party fails to live up to their part of the contract.
-The main ways in which a contract has been breached are by;
+Breach of Contract - A breach of contract happens when one party fails to live up to their part of the contract.
+The main ways in which a contract can be breached include:

 - failure to perform